Welcome to my website!

 Are Domestic War Crimes Trials Biased?

 with Ivor Sokolić (LSE, Hertfordshire), Denisa Kostovicova (LSE), and Sanja Vico (Exeter, LSE).
-R&R
+Forthcoming in Journal of Peace Research

 Keywords: domestic war crimes trials, ethnic bias, paramilitaries, Serbia, deniability, human rights violations